 About Edward Conard

-Edward “Ed” Conard is the author of the New York Times top-ten bestselling book, Unintended Consequences: Why Everything You’ve Been Told About the Economy Is Wrong (2012), and the upcoming book The Upside of Inequality: How Good Intentions Undermine the Middle Class (Sept 13, 2016).
+Edward “Ed” Conard is the author of two top ten New York Times bestselling books: The Upside of Inequality: How Good Intentions Undermine the Middle Class (2016) and Unintended Consequences: Why Everything You’ve Been Told About the Economy Is Wrong (2012).
 He is a visiting scholar at the American Enterprise Institute.
 Previously, he was. . .

 About the Books